 \pparagraph{Geodesic diameter partitions.} We describe the two phases for finding the maximal intervals for the geodesic diameter partitions. \begin{enumerate} \item We use exponential search among the points $\{p_1,\ldots,p_m\}$ to find the index $s$.
 In order to test if there exists a piece of bounded geodesic diameter covering a given interval $\partial P[p_1,p_j]$, we first construct the weakly simple polygon $Q_j$ bounded by the union of $\partial P[p_1,p_j]$ and the shortest path $\pi(p_1,p_j)$ from $p_1$ to $p_j$.
-We then compute the geodesic diameter of $Q_j$.
-We can use an algorithm by Lee and Preparata~\cite{DBLP:journals/networks/LeeP84} to compute the shortest path $\pi(p_1,p_j)$ in $O(n)$ time, using Chazelle's algorithm~\cite{chazelle1991triangulating} for triangulation in $O(n)$ time as preprocessing.
-We can then use an algorithm by Hershberger and Suri~\cite{DBLP:journals/siamcomp/HershbergerS97} to compute the geodesic diameter of $Q_j$ in $O(n)$ time (note that $Q_j$ might have complexity $\Omega(n)$ since many corners of $P$ which are not on the interval $\partial P[p_1,p_j]$ can be corners of $Q_j$).
+To do so we use an algorithm by Lee and Preparata~\cite{DBLP:journals/networks/LeeP84} to compute $\pi(p_1,p_j)$ in $O(n)$ time, using Chazelle's algorithm~\cite{chazelle1991triangulating} for triangulation in $O(n)$ time as preprocessing.
+We then compute the geodesic diameter of $Q_j$ using an algorithm by Hershberger and Suri~\cite{DBLP:journals/siamcomp/HershbergerS97} in $O(n)$ time (note that $Q_j$ might have complexity $\Omega(n)$ since many corners of $P$ that are not on the interval $\partial P[p_1,p_j]$ can be corners of $Q_j$).
 We therefore use $O(n\log s)$ time to find the index $s$.

 \item This phase is similar to the second phase for straight diameter partitions, using a geodesic farthest point Voronoi diagram instead of a usual one: In order to find the maximal prefix of the edge $p_{s-1}p_s$ that can be covered by a piece that also covers the interval $\partial P[p_1,p_{s-1}]$, we compute the geodesic farthest point Voronoi diagram $\mathcal V$ of the corners $p_1,\ldots,p_{s-1}$ in $P$.
 This can be done in $O(n+s\log s)$ time using an algorithm by Wang~\cite{wang2022optimal}.
 We then traverse the edge $p_{s-1}p_s$ and keep track of the region of $\mathcal V$ in which we are, and we stop when we reach the point $a_i$ where the geodesic distance to the farthest point will exceed $1$ by any further movement.
 This traversal takes $O(n)$ time. \end{enumerate} In total, the point $a_i$ can be found in $O(n\log n)$ time.